 Young scientists will be inspired by all things Martian as they explore the surface and identify craters, mountains and even the largest volcano in our solar system using planetary globes, 3D maps, and virtual reality!
 Have you ever wondered what you might smell if you stepped out on to the surface of another world?
 Warning: Mars has had a rather smelly history so sniff at your own risk!
 Finally, get hands-on with our remote-controlled Lego Mars Rover and get your creative juices flowing by designing and building your very own space robot!

 The James Webb Space Telescope (JWST)

 The JWST is a huge telescope that will be launched far away from Earth and will gather the information that could answer some of the biggest questions we have been asking for thousands of years.

 We think the JWST is amazing and have loads of awesome activities to show just how incredible this piece of technology is!

 Join the team as we try to build the sunshield using a giant mirror puzzle and find out how this giant telescope is folded up for launch by trying your hand at some special space origami!
 Explore the invisible world by looking at everything as the JWST does – in infrared!
 Ice baths, nebula boards, and card tricks will all demonstrate how much we can learn about our universe if we look further than what our eyes can see.

 The JWST mirrors undergoing cryogenic testing.
 Photo credit: NASA

-Everyone is more than welcome to come along and take part in our Destination Space activities – but we think they are ideally suited to children aged 8-14.
+Everyone is more than welcome to take part in our Destination Space activities – but we think they are ideally suited to children aged 8-14.